openbmc/openbmc/poky/documentation/sdk-manual/appendix-customizing.rst

 ============================================================

 In most cases, the extensible SDK defaults should work with your :term:`Build Host`'s setup.
-However, some cases exist for which you might consider making
+However, there are cases when you might consider making
 adjustments:

 -  If your SDK configuration inherits additional classes using the